amadasunese/spam_detector/README.md

 This application is intended for demonstration purposes and may require additional security and error handling features for production use.

 The model used in this application has been trained using email dataset with 5572 entries.
 You may wish to train the model with more robust data to get different and better results.

+For better functionality, this model can be deployed in an email processing environment for better result